What is the best lactose-free milk powder?

 2. Dairy can cause acne.
 Dairy indirectly stimulates insulin production, which regulates sebum production.
 Sebum, an oily, waxy substance produced by your body’s sebaceous glands, can clog your pores and cause pimples.
 Dairy can also hinder your ability to process blood sugar efficiently, which can cause inflammation, especially in your skin.

-3. Dairy is not environmentally friendly.
-The industrial dairy industry has a profound impact on the environment.
-Dairy cows and their manure produce enormous amounts of greenhouse gas emissions, the poor handling of manure and fertilizers pollute local water resources, and dairy farming and feed production can also lead to the loss of ecologically important areas such as prairies, wetlands, and forests.
+3. Dairy is not environmentally-friendly.
+The industrial dairy industry has a huge negative impact on the environment.
+Dairy cows and their manure produce tons of greenhouse gasses, the poor handling of manure and fertilizers pollute local water resources, and dairy farming and feed production can also lead to the loss of ecologically important areas such as prairies, wetlands, and forests.

 Why drink wholesome?

-Here is a list of the most common food additives in dairy-free milk:
+Here is a list of the most common food additives in plant-based milk:

-acacia gum, canola oil, carob bean gum, carrageenan, cellulose gum, dicalcium phosphate, disodium phosphate, gellan gum, guar gum, gum arabic, inulin, locust bean gum, monosodium phosphate, “natural” flavors, palm oil, phosphoric acid, rapeseed oil, soybean oil, soy lecithin, sunflower lecithin, sunflower oil, xanthan gum
+acacia gum, canola oil, carob bean gum, carrageenan, cellulose gum, dicalcium phosphate, dipotassium phosphate, disodium phosphate, gellan gum, guar gum, gum arabic, inulin, locust bean gum, monosodium phosphate, “natural” flavors, palm oil, phosphoric acid, rapeseed oil, soybean oil, soy lecithin, sunflower lecithin, sunflower oil, tricalcium phosphate, xanthan gum